A new kind of shelter system lets you camp alone, or ‘hook up’ via connectable corners that create a multi-room tent village.

 One of three models, the Qube 2-Man Tent sells for £229.00 (about $280 USD).
 It’s made of a heavy-duty 300-denier nylon and is PU-coated to be waterproof.

 It weighs about 33 pounds, so don’t plan on carrying it in a backpack.
 Black-lined material blocks out light inside.
-Windows open for ventilation and light.
+Windows open for light, and they also have a built-in ventilation system to keep things cool.

 This product aims at the festival-going crew or car-camping family that wants a little privacy between “rooms.”
 Plunk it near your parking spot, set up some tables and a fire pit, and let a weekend of good times roll around your mini-village.